 SkyTrak has completed its own robust robot testing using their launch monitors, and the results are impressive.
-They found readings were within 2% of what Trackman was reporting; that’s pretty accurate given that Trackman is renowned for being the industry benchmark in terms of measurements and tracking for golf simulators.
+They found readings for the SkyTrak golf sim were within 2% of what Trackman was reporting; that’s pretty accurate given that Trackman is renowned for being the industry benchmark in terms of measurements and tracking for golf simulators.

 And, it’s even more remarkable when you consider a launch monitor from Trackman is around 10x the price.
 Ouch!

 Kane Cochran of WRX covered the differential in accuracy between SkyTrak vs Trackman here, so we won’t bother repeating what he’s already done a good job of explaining…it’s worth a read.